 Improper Wound Preparation

-Using Adhesive on Inappropriate Wound Types
+Using Adhesives on Inappropriate Wounds

 - Animal bites or puncture wounds

-- High-tension areas without immobilization
+- High-tension areas without reinforcement

-- Dense hair-bearing regions
+- Dense hair-bearing areas

 Application Technique Errors

-- Releasing wound edges before polymerization completes (requires 90 seconds to 2.5 minutes)
+- Releasing wound edges before full setting

 How SubQ It!
 Can Help